 Los Angeles has some of the busiest streets in the country.
 While motorcycles are an attractive option to get around more quickly, riders face the dangers of the highway and run the risk of being hit by other vehicles every time they climb on their bikes.
-After a collision, you are going to need help from an experienced attorney if you are entitled to damages.
+After a collision, you are going to need help from an experienced attorney.

 The Los Angeles motorcycle accident attorneys at McNicholas & McNicholas, LLP are here to help.
 For more than 30 years, we have aggressively represented motorcycle riders throughout California who have been critically injured by securing millions in fair and just compensation, including $6 million on behalf of a client who was left paralyzed after being hit by a car.
 Contact us for a free consultation and speak with one of our personal injury attorneys.